ansible/community-docs/execution_environments/how_to_build_and_test_first_ee.rst

     galaxy: requirements.yml
     python: requirements.txt

+Read more about the EE definition file format in the `Ansible Builder documentation <https://ansible-builder.readthedocs.io/en/stable/definition/>`_.

 5. Build the EE container image called ``postgresql_ee`` (if you use docker, add the ``--container-runtime docker`` argument to the command):

 .. code-block:: bash